 3. Thinning Of Crown Area

 Another common characteristic of Male Pattern Baldness is if you notice thinning in the crown area of your hair.
-Aside from your frontal hairline and temple area, the crown is a main result of MPB.
+Aside from your frontal hairline and temple regions, the crown area is a main victim of MPB.
 In many cases this can occur even before thinning hair in front.
 Not all people go bald from their hairline.
 Some men experience what’s called diffuse thinning.
 This is a type of hair loss that either affects the entire scalp or specific areas like the crown.
 This results in baldness that starts from the back or top, rather than from the hairline.
 This can be self-diagnosable by simply holding a mirror above your head while looking into another mirror, or even taking a picture of the top of your head.
 Taking pictures over a course of time will also help determine the rate of hair loss, if there even is any.

 4. Your Partings Are Getting Wider